 Maybe your house is 2,400 square feet and you hope to replace it with a 4,000-square foot home.
 Zoning laws may not allow that.

+Choosing either to renovate or rebuild will cost money.
 Experts say financing is definitely more complicated when you do a tear down.

 First you've got the cost of the existing house.
 Then the demolition expenses.
 And finally you need long-term mortgage financing.